 Dry It Off First If Wet

-If you’ve been caught in some rain, you’d want to get rid of the excess water before you store it.
+If you’ve been caught in the rain, get rid of excess water before you store it.
 Water can get trapped in the folds of the canopy and both the parent and baby tray, and if it sits there for a while it can cause mold and mildew.

 Shake It Slightly To Make Folding Easier